GenomeDK/genomedk-docs/index.rst

 .. container:: lead

-  managed by the Aarhus Genome Data Center, located at Aarhus University, Denmark.
-GenomeDK is for any field of research, but with a focus on bioinformatics and the life sciences.
+  managed by the Aarhus Genome Data Center at Aarhus University.

+  GenomeDK is for any field of research, but with a strong track record in bioinformatics and the life sciences.
----

-We know that you're busy so here are some shortcuts:

-* :ref:`Request an account <request_access>`
-* :ref:`Get started <connecting_to_the_cluster>` using the cluster
-* :ref:`Contact us <contact>` if you need help
+  GenomeDK is ISO 27001-certified and receives yearly ISAE-3000 declarations with a focus on GDPR.

 Give me the numbers
 ===================